jamesepaterson/trackingworkshop/README.md

 # trackingworkshop
-This repository holds the R code and rmarkdown html from my workshop on analyzing telemetry data in R
+This repository holds the R code and sample data from my workshop on analyzing telemetry data in R

 1. Formatting data & basic mapping
 2. Creating trajectories